nasa/PrognosticsMetricsLibrary/README.md

 # PrognosticsMetricsLibrary

 This library provides MATLAB software that calculates prognostics metrics.
 The package is titled “+PrognosticsMetrics”, and a standalone MATLAB file “Tester.m” illustrates how to use the package.
+This tester creates dummy-output of a prognostic algorithm and explains how the software can be used to compute the performance metrics.

 ## Inputs to the Package